 Measure Details How did you spend your service pupil premium allocation last academic year?
-'Pupil Premium Champion', working with individuals and small groups throughout school according to individual needs, and supporting service pupils at times of transition for children and deployment of parents Resources to support the work of the Pupil premium Champion What was the impact of that spending on service pupil premium eligible pupils?
-Service pupils attained higher than non-service peers in combined R/W/M at the end of EYFS, Y2, Y4 and Y6.
-Positive feedback from parents about the support offered to service pupils during parental deployment and pupil transition into and out of the school
+Pupil Premium Champion and newly-appointed Deputy Head support in monitoring the whole package for services children.
+Pupil Premium Champion support, working with individuals and small groups throughout the school according to individual.
+Supporting service pupils at times of transition for children and deployment of parents.
+ELSA and wellbeing worker have become more involved with services where there is an additional need Resources to support the work of the Pupil Premium Champion 2022-23 Details 'Pupil Premium Champion' support, working with individuals and small groups throughout school according to individual needs, and supporting service pupils at times of transition for children and deployment of parents Resources to support the work of the Pupil premium Champion What was the impact of that spending on service pupil premium eligible pupils?
+Service pupils continue to make good progress although slightly below those who are non-service peers except in one year group.
+Progress, except for one year group, is positive when compared from key stage to key stage.
+There has been less armed forces mobility this year but funding has continued to be spent for impact with this group of children.
+2022-23 Details Service pupils attained higher than non-service peers in combined R/W/M at the end of EYFS, Y2, Y4 and Y6.

+Positive feedback from parents about the support offered to service pupils during parental deployment and pupil transition into and out of the school and out of the school